Updated in 2023 to explore some more J-hook options and adapters.

 Second, the thin design of sandwich J-hook (it’s only 1.5″ thick side-to-side) gives you more room for side-to-side slop when racking the bar.
 That puts you at far less risk of hitting the shoulder of the bar on the J-hook as you rack the bar and trying to glance to your side to see what’s going on.
 You gain on an inch or two of room on both sides.
 The hook protrudes far enough from the rack that the bar shoulder will not hit the rack’s steel upright.

-While your bar is the #1 thing to make sure you like, because it’s the thing you’re directly handling, the J-hooks of a rack are #2, because they control how easy it is for the bar to interact with the rack.
+While your bar is the main thing to make sure you like in your gym, because it’s the thing you’re directly handling, the J-hooks of a rack are perhaps the next thing, because they control how easy it is for the bar to interact with the rack.

 Several manufacturers make these.
 Rep Fitness makes good ones that are 100% compatible with Rogue racks at less than half the price of Rogue.
-Specifically, Rep’s PR-4000 sandwich J-cups fit Monster Lite racks, while their PR-5000 sandwich J-cups fit Monster racks.
-And while it’s not clear on the product page, yes, they are sold in pairs.
+Specifically, Rep’s PR-4000 sandwich J-cups fit Monster Lite racks, while their PR-5000 sandwich J-cups (select them on the same page) fit Monster racks.
 Normally Rep’s pricing is closer to Rogue, as their quality is about the same, but in this case it’s a steal.

 Other brands have lousy cross-brand compatibility.
 They need to fit right.
 See the power rack accessories and compatibility guide.

-Rogue makes some extra-thick 2″ sandwich J cups for their Monster racks.
-I don’t think the weight capacity is any issue on the smaller ones.
-I think it has more to do with these thicker ones are made with the hardware recessed into the design so that no bolts are sticking out, for a cleaner look and no potential of the shoulder of your bar hitting a bolt.
+Rogue makes some extra-wide 2″ sandwich J cups for their Monster racks, which are made with the hardware recessed into the design so that no bolts are sticking out, for a cleaner look and no potential of the shoulder of your bar hitting a bolt.